 Shopify Payments is available only in 13 countries at the time of writing this article.
-You will need to carefully read payments terms for your country as you are not allowed to sell certain items in some countries.
+You will need to carefully read payment terms for your country as you are not allowed to sell certain items in some countries.

 If you choose to use a third-party payment service, then you will pay that particular payment gateway’s fees + 2.0% additional fee to Shopify.
 This might not seem a lot at first, but it can become a significant amount in the long term.

-Considering that most payment services charge 2.9% of the transaction amount on average, this means you could end up paying up to 5% of total transaction as payment processing charges.
+Considering that most payment services charge 2.9% of the transaction amount on average, this means you could end up paying up to 5% of the total transaction as payment processing charges.

 Now if you are in one of the 13 countries supported by Shopify, then you get almost the same rate as PayPal.